 The aim of the institute is to support the cultivation of new scholars with the knowledge and skills for future philosophical engagement with education.
 To that end, the Institute will be structured in three major components: 1) a ten day intensive summer course which will take place in Madison, Wisconsin; 2) the subsequent development of a paper based on the participant’s particular interests in the course material; and 3) two workshops in early 2018 to develop and (potentially) present these papers at national conferences.

 The summer course will be taught by the directors of the Center for Ethics and Education: Harry Brighouse, Tony Laden, and Paula McAvoy.
-The summer program will also include multi-day sessions with invited scholars, including Lauren Gatti (University of Nebraska-Lincoln).
+The summer program will also include multi-day sessions with invited scholars, including Lauren Gatti (University of Nebraska-Lincoln) and Jennifer Jennings (Princeton University).
 The course will focus on two themes: 1) values and evidence in educational policy-making and 2) ethics and teaching.
 Participants will be asked to examine a variety of philosophic work on these themes and to consider relevant social science research that helps us understand and identify questions of philosophic interest.
 At the end of the course, students will be expected to develop an abstract for a future paper that will be submitted to the American Educational Research Association’s (AERA) annual conference.

 In the winter and spring of 2019, participants will regroup to discuss drafts of their papers during a workshop to be held just prior to the American Philosophical Association’s Central Division conference (February 20-February 23 in Denver).
 A second workshop to review final drafts will be held just prior to AERA’s Annual Meeting (April 5-April 9 in Toronto).